EAGE-Annual-Hackathon/GeoDude/README.md

 - :orange_book: ``03_Camel_Loading_Youtube_Example.ipynb``: notebook performing 'in context' learning from a youtube video.
 The model used is Camel 5B.
 - :orange_book: ``03_GPT_Loading_Youtube_Example.ipynb``: notebook performing 'in context' learning from a youtube video.
 The model used GPT from openai.
 - :orange_book: ``04_Gradio_Interface.ipynb``: notebook performing example for API generation using gradio.
+- :orange_book: ``05_Custom_Dataset_for_Alpaca.ipynb``: notebook performing the dataset creating needed for the alpaca lora fine-tunning.
+- :orange_book: ``06_Alpaca-fine-tuning.ipynb``: notebook performing the LoRA alpaca fine-tuning for the petrobowl dataset.